Cinderblook/cinderblock.github.io/content/blog/Ansible-Semaphore.md

    - Create three keys:
      - Key titled 'None' with Type 'None'.
 This will be used for GitHub repository access (since it's public).
      - Key titled 'SSH-Key' with Type 'SSH Key'.
 This will be used for Ansible to run without sudo.
      - Key titled 'SSH-Pass' with Type 'Login with password'.
+This will be used for non-sudo SSH Ansible tasks.
-This will be used for sudo-required Ansible tasks.
+     - Key titled 'SSH-Pass-Sudo' with Type 'Login with Password'.
+This will be used for sudo-required Ansible SSH tasks.

 ![semaphore-01](/examples/ansible-semaphore-01.png 'semaphore-01')